ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 >LNtxBot

 LNtxBot is using LNDhub interface for accounts.
+Keep in mind that lndhub interfaces will not provide any on-chain bitcoin address, only Lightning use.

 1. In your Telegram chat with @lntxbot, type /bluewallet to get your lndhub QR code.
 2. Open Zeus app and go to **Settings -> Connect a node -> +**.